 Yes, both the MLF and all risk fees for loans applied for before Dec 17, 2018 are refundable upon request, by the same process as before (send us a message from your Help page).

-Jones Mwang'ombe, Daniel Simiyu, Evans Mose and Okeoma Uzoma like this.
+Jones Mwang'ombe, Daniel Simiyu, Evans Mose, Okeoma Uzoma and Kofi Agbovorhia like this.

 Dec 21, 2018

 Julia please ,will the refund affect my credit limit?

 Samwel Nyangi and Kofi Agbovorhia like this.

 Hi Julia.
 When taking my previous loan, an MLF of KES.
 10,000/= was deducted.
 I have since finished repaying the loan and have taken another loan from which a credit risk payment of KES.

 8600/= was deducted.

 My question is do I qualify for a refund of the KES.
 10,000 previous MLF.